-60 years of age • Malaysian, Male Executive Director
+- 61 years of age

+- 🌐 Malaysian

+- 🖌 Male

+- Executive Director

-Mr Law was appointed to the Board of Country View Berhad ("CVB") on 2 June 1986.
+Mr. Law was appointed to the Board of Country View Berhad ("CVB") on 2 June 1986.
 He also holds directorships in all the subsidiaries of CVB.
-While he was doing his second year in Civil Engineering at the University of Sunderland (then known as Sunderland Polytechnic) in Sunderland, United Kingdom, he was requested to return to Malaysia to assist in his family's business.
+While he was doing his second year in Civil Engineering at the University of Sunderland (formerly known as Sunderland Polytechnic) in the United Kingdom, he was requested to return to Malaysia to assist in his family's business.

-He has extensive experience in the property development business through his involvement in the industry for the past 34 years.
+He has extensive experience in the property development business through his involvement in the industry for the past 35 years.

 He also sits on the Board of several other private limited companies.
-He does not hold directorship in any other listed corporation or public company.
+He does not hold directorship in any other listed issuer or public companies.

-He attended all 5 board meetings held during the financial year ended 30 November 2020.
-He is the brother of Mr Law Kee Kong, a Non-Independent Non-Executive Director of CVB.
-He has interests in certain companies carrying on similar businesses/trade as the CVB Group.
+He attended all 5 board meetings held during the financial year ended 30 November 2021.
+He is the brother of Mr. Law Kee Kong, a Non-Independent Non-Executive Director of CVB.
+He has interests in certain companies carrying on similar businesses/ trade as the CVB Group.
 During the financial year up to the date of this Report, he has not been involved in any new business which will give rise to competition/conflict with the current business of the Group.
 He has no convictions for offences within the past 5 years (other than traffic offences, if any) and there was no public sanction or penalty imposed by the relevant regulatory bodies during the financial year.
-He directly holds 22,007,800 ordinary shares of the Company.
+He directly holds 22,007,800 ordinary shares of the Company and has deemed interest in 2,811,600 ordinary shares of the Company pursuant to Section 59(11)(c) of the Companies Act, 2016.

-● ○ ○ PROFILE OF DIRECTORS CONT'D
+PROFILE OF DIRECTORS CONT'D